 {{- end }}

-On my work laptop, the GitLab URL rewrite is included.
-On my personal machines, it isn’t.
+On my work laptop the GitLab URL rewrite gets rendered in.
+On my personal machines it stays out.
+One file, two outcomes, no manual switching to forget.

 You can auto-detect machine properties: